NHSH-MRI-Physics/QA-Bot/README.md

 QABotObj.RunBot()
 ```

+## Required Files
+The following three files are requrired to be in the working directory to function.
+- Emails.txt, a file of the emails to send results to.
+Each line should be of the format Name, Email
+- password.txt, this is a password file for the Gmail account to send emails from
+- qaproject-441416-f5fec0c61099.json, this is a json file which is used to authrosie the QASheets updating

 # Add a New Module
 - To add a new module you must implement the QAObject located in "QABot.py"
 -